santiagoyeal/flask-fuzzy-matcher/README.md

 # flask-fuzzy-matcher
-This repository provides a program using flask like a web service and the library fuzzywuzzy to compare two strings into a CVS
+This repository provides a program using flask framework like a web service and the library fuzzywuzzy to compare two strings into a CVS